 Working in the fitness business, she struggled to regain full mobility after an injury, turning to the Camino for help.

-If you’ve ever thought about taking a trip to reconnect with yourself — physically, mentally, or spiritually — or if you just want to know more about the Camino, read on.
+If you’ve ever thought about taking a trip to reconnect with yourself — physically, mentally, or spiritually — or if you just want to know more about the Camino, one of the most famous hikes in the world, read on.

 Hiking The Camino de Santiago For Healing [Video Replay]

 Check out the replay of my Facebook Live conversation above, which also features an extended interview with additional questions about this transformative Spain travel experience.

 How This Spiritual Walk In Spain Helped Jennifer Reconnect With Her Body & Self

 1. Thank you so much for taking the time to do this interview.
 To get started, can you just tell us a little bit about yourself?

 I’m Jennifer Bristol, an American expat currently living in Mexico.

 I’m a transformational coach, helping clients tap into their inner alchemist to ignite the magic in all aspects of life.

 Additionally, I’m the publisher of Elan Vitae digital magazine — which is just launching — and I’m an artist specializing in mixed media and acrylic ink painting.